How much does human behaviour cost your business?

 To be explicit about what this model does not include:

-• Quality and innovation drag from teams operating in low-trust environments
+Quality and innovation drag from teams operating in a low-trust environment

 The $21.9M is the floor.
 The actual cost is higher.